ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-04-19-godot-nodes-and-scenes.md

 > Godot is a fully-stocked and fully-equipped Kitchen at our disposal.

 Now, let's cook a 2D-platformer level.
-I'll attempt to reconstruct a particular level from one of my favorite games, Celeste, from the Nodes found in Godot.
+I'll attempt to reconstruct a particular level from one of my favorite games, *Celeste*, from the Nodes found in Godot.

 As usual, we take  our basic ingredients (Nodes) from our kitchen (Godot) and organize them into groups (Scenes):